liliiiilil/www/log/2025-11-05_On_software_being_obsolete.md

 This brings us to the question:

+> Do we need programmers?

-> Will we still need programmers to the extent that we have them today?
+Will we still need them to the extent that we have today?
 Or will we need experts in their fields to oversee and collaborate with semantic automata on the level information and not code?

 ## Metadata